What is collective action?

-When a lot of people are hurt, either physically or financially and whether it happens as a result of negligence or other incidents that are somebody’s fault then group litigation is a legal solution that enables you to share risks, knowledge and rewards with others who are in the same boat.
+When a lot of people are hurt, either physically or financially and whether it happens as a result of negligence or other incidents that are somebody’s fault then collective action is a legal solution that enables you to share risks, knowledge and rewards with others who are in the same boat.
 You benefit from having the strength in numbers to take on even the mightiest corporations.

-All you need to know about group litigation
+All you need to know about collective actions

 Talk to a specialist solicitor todayContact us

 Collective action explained